Yiping-Steven/turtleGripper_core/README.md

 ```

 ### 6. Start the manager node
-Still has some error by May 13, 2021.
+Passed compilation but still haven't been fully tested, by May 13, 2021.

 ```
 rosrun tgrip_mng_srvcli client_node